Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

-How balance transfers work: An example
+How balance transfers work

 A 20% interest rate is pretty high, and interest is compounded daily.
 This means that while Mary is trying to pay off her debt, interest on her balance keeps accumulating.
-Wouldn’t it be nice to have a break from that 20% APR for a bit?

 That’s where a balance transfer card can come in handy.
 For example: